Skin Smart Campus

 • Personal or family history of skin cancer

-• History of sun exposure–even without a burn; skin damage is cumulative!
+• History of unprotected sun exposure–even without a burn; skin damage is cumulative!

 • History of sunburns, especially in early life